Stuck at Procrastination Station?

 Procrastination is the devil we all know.
 Hell, it’s probably why you’re reading this blog, right?
 Don’t feel too ashamed, we’ve all struggled with procrastination – even with a deadline looming around the corner.

-Still, admitting that you have a problem is the first step in working past it!
-This is why we’ve whipped up seven key steps to overcoming procrastination; read on and get back on track with your life!
+Still, admitting that there is a problem is the first step in working past it!
+This is why we’ve whipped up seven key steps to overcoming procrastination; read on and get back on track!

 Stop Punishing Yourself

 Admitting to yourself that you have issues with putting off stuff that needs to get done might be the first step, but the very next step is to stop punishing yourself.